The Importance of Inclusion in Technology

 Empowering Others to be Included

-While some people might jump at the chance to join the conversation, others might not.
+While some people might jump at the chance to join these conversation, others may not.
 How can you voice your opinion if you don’t understand the tools you’re using?
-This was the case for some of the parents attending the STE(A)M panel I spoke on at Black Girls Code‘s Robot Expo held at the Georgia Tech Research Institute in Atlanta shortly after AT&T’s 28 Days.
+How can you voice your opinion when the environment you’re in doesn’t reflect you?

 Inclusive New Beginnings